FoxInFlame/matomari/README.md

 # matomari

-A couple of MAL related things.
+A couple of MAL related scrapers and stuff like that.

+---

 You can use matomari live from the base URL of ```http://www.foxinflame.tk/dev/matomari/api```